tomastechlab/ttl-blog/content/posts/updates-to-the-homelab.md

 All parts are in the mail and I am waiting to receive everything in a few days.

 Lets hope this will work *fingers crossed*

+UPDATE:
+I received all parts for my homelab upgrade.
+And if you can read this it means that everything is at least running again.
+I wasnt able to update all the components like I wanted to but the CPU and Harddrive are working.
+For some reason the machine refuses to boot with the new RAM.
+I checked the manual and the vendor page for compatibility but couldnt find anyth9ing that would speak against this amount of RAM.
+I have one more idea as to why its not working and that might be the BIOS version.
+I never updated the BIOS on that machine and maybe a newer version extends the comaptibility of possible RAM sticks.
+The issue is that this is a headless system.
+Meaning I dont have a screen or peripherals attached to it.
+There is just the ethernet connection, a usb connection to a NAS and the power line.
+But I recently heard something about a jetkvm oder nanokvm or something which is apparently a low cost kvm solution that provides I/O over ethernet.
+I will have to take a closer look at possible solutions because from what I saw the current solutions are using HDMI for screen output and my machine only has DP.